Last updated on February 26th, 2023 at 02:28 pm

 - Fixed Time Trades: This type of trade is a little more complicated but can be very profitable if you guess correctly!
 With this option, you are predicting whether the price of an asset will reach a specific target before the time of expiration.

-If you’re feeling adventurous, then why not give one of these trades a try?
+If you’re feeling adventurous, why not try one of these trades?
 You may be surprised at just how profitable they can be!

 Sign up here to get FREE $10,000 in your DEMO account;